UK’s first drug consumption room enabling supervised injection approved

 Fellow SNP councillor Allan Casey told the meeting: “This has to be done right.
 This is the first consumption room in the UK and all eyes are going to be on Glasgow and we need to make sure we get it right for those using it and make sure we’re saving lives.”

+Concerns were raised over how those travelling to the facility would be treated by police by SNP councillor Chris Cunningham, who said: “In order to possess drugs within the confines of the facility, they have to bring them in.
+It seems to me someone coming to the facility could be regarded as committing a crime.

+“We don’t want a situation where someone can be charged for possession of illegal drugs 50 yards outside the facility.
+That isn’t going to work.”

-The Scottish Government backs the plans but some MSPs have raised concerns about the impact on the local area, including on businesses.
+The Scottish Government backs the plans for a consumption room, but some MSPs have raised concerns about the impact on the local area, including on businesses.

+Appearing before the Conveners Group at Holyrood, First Minister Humza Yousaf said he “very much welcomes” the decision, adding: “I also welcome the Lord Advocate’s latest statement in relation to prosecution policy in this regard as well.

+“So I’m very grateful to Glasgow for moving at pace and let me say unequivocally the Scottish Government is ready to stand alongside Glasgow Health and Social Care Partnership and colleagues within local government to advance this proposition as quickly as we possibly can, obviously within the confines of the pilot that was proposed.

 Scotland’s drug and alcohol policy minister Elena Whitham welcomed the board’s decision and said the Government has committed to making up £2,347,000 yearly for it from April 2024/25.